Generations of Chinese leadership: Second generation

 The death of Mao, Zhou and Zhu in 1976, and soon afterwards the coup that resulted in the arrest of the Gang of Four, ushered in the era now identified as the "second generation" of leaders.
 The era began with Hua Guofeng as the successor to Mao, but his position was soon eclipsed by the ascendancy of Deng Xiaoping as the paramount leader, in which position he remained at least until 1989 when he resigned from his leadership positions.
 During this period the most power and influence was held by a group of old party veterans, known as the Eight Elders, whose main members were Li Xiannian and Chen Yun, together with Deng.
 All of them had more than 40 years of political experience.

 Thus, in official discourse, the second generation of leadership lasted from 1976 to 1992.
 The official discourse of the CCP today identifies Deng Xiaoping as the "core" of this second generation, but Deng was never formally the leader of the party during this period.
 Instead, the formal party leaders during this time were, successively, Hua Guofeng, Hu Yaobang, Zhao Ziyang and Jiang Zemin.
 Other prominent leaders of this generation were Chen Yun, Li Xiannian, Ye Jianying, Peng Zhen and Wang Zhen.
 These leaders were also involved in the Chinese Communist Revolution, but with the exception of Deng Xiaoping, served in more junior roles, as they were all born from 1897 to 1921 (that is, some were born after the demise of the Qing Empire in the Xinhai Revolution).
 Like the first generation, many were educated overseas, particularly in France.
 Their young formative experiences were similar to the first generation.
 Most had some position of authority during the Cultural Revolution, although as a rule those that held power after the 1980s were purged during that decade.
-This generation turned the focus from class struggle and political movements to economic development and pioneering Chinese economic reform.
+This generation turned the focus from class struggle and political movements to economic development and pioneering the reform and opening up.
 The dominant political ideology of the era was Deng Xiaoping Theory.

 The transition towards the third generation of leadership began with the 1989 Tiananmen Square protests and massacre.
 The purges that followed led to the promotion of what became the third generation of leadership.
 Soon afterwards, Deng resigned his last major party post, as chairman of the central military committee, although he remained influential behind the scenes until his death in 1997.